IRS Coinbase – Subpoena Issued for Coinbase Taxes & Foreign Reporting

 When it comes to offshore disclosure, the main issue is whether account or wallet is being held in the United States or in a foreign country, and whether the account is earning passive income (Interest, Dividends, Capital Gains).
 If it is being held in a foreign country, then the Bitcoin account/wallet may have to disclosed on an FBAR and other Forms.

-**Be careful, the IRS information online re: non-reporting requirement for FBARs is for prior years.
+**Be careful, the IRS written information online re: non-reporting requirement for FBARs is for prior years.

 Even if your Bitcoin is being held in the US wallet, if you were to transfer the Bitcoin to a foreign account, there are probably some online transfer records, even if you want to believe (read: Wish Hopeful) there are not, that shows some sort of transfer from your U.S. Based Bitcoin Wallet, to an account overseas.